Aarti Sequeira: Early career

 A friend suggested Sequeira start a cooking show on the video-sharing website YouTube, an idea she initially regarded with skepticism.
 In 2008, she started an online cooking variety show called Aarti Paarti, as well as a food blog called AartiPaarti.com, which included the tagline "eat. giggle. repeat."
-The name "Aarti Paarti" came from her husband Brendon McNamara, who previously suggested it on a date when they were discussing possible ice cream flavors that could include Sequeira's name.
+The name "Aarti Paarti" came from her husband Brendon McNamara, who previously suggested it on a date when they were discussing possible Ben & Jerry's ice cream flavors that could include Sequeira's name.
 She initially found the phrase too cheesy, but he suggested it as a title when she began her online show, and she found it was a good way to help people recognize and remember her name.
-After filming the first segment by herself, her husband began helped her record subsequent episodes, which were filmed in the kitchen of her small studio apartment in Los Angeles.
+After filming the first segment by herself, her husband began helping her record subsequent episodes, which were filmed in the kitchen of her small studio apartment in Los Angeles.
 She felt comfortable working in front of the camera because she felt cooking segments were less pressure than some of the journalistic stories upon which she previously worked.

 Inspired by her childhood, Sequeira prepared Indian and Middle Eastern dishes on the show, which also included brief comedic interludes and variety segments that included Sequeira playing the ukulele, belly dancing, or juggling.
 She said these skits helped attract viewers from different demographics to her show, including teenage boys.
 Sequeira also hosted cooking segments for the website GoodBite.com for about one year.
 Sequeira initially doubted whether a cooking show was the best use of her education and training instead of something more "serious", but a friend and producer at NBC News encouraged her and "(made) me feel like a cooking show career could impact people just as much as a good news story could -- it can inspire, it can relax, it can inform".

 Sequeira said she experienced imposter syndrome in her early years making cooking videos because she had not gone to culinary school or worked in restaurants for a long period of time.
 Sequeira said she occasionally felt she was "not the best person for this job because I'm not your quintessential Indian", not having grown up in the country, and she described her early videos as "almost like doing an experiment; I was doing it because something in me was compelling me to do it".
 Sequeira openly discussed her struggles with self-doubt on her blog, which she later said helped her grow her following.